mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### SLOG disk

-Before writing data to disk, ZFS first [writes an entry in a transaction log](https://www.truenas.com/docs/references/slog/).
-When you store the transaction log on the same disk as your data, you take a performance hit because ZFS has to do two separate writes to the same disk.
-Many ZFS builds include a separate, dedicated disk called the SLOG (separate intent log).
-The SLOG is usually a dedicated, high-performance SSD.
-Serve The Home found that a SLOG disk [improved read and write performance significantly](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/).
+Many ZFS builds include a separate, dedicated disk called the [SLOG (separate intent log)](https://www.truenas.com/docs/references/slog/).
+The SLOG [improves write speeds](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/) significantly.

+People generally use a high-performance SSD as their SLOG.
+The idea is that writing to an SSD is orders of magnitude faster than writing to multiple spinning disks.
+When an application writes data, ZFS can quickly write it to the fast SSD, tell the application that the write succeeded, then asynchronously move the data from the SSD to the storage pool.

 I decided against the SLOG disk because I'm limited by ports and drive bays.
 Adding a SLOG disk meant either forfeiting my only PCI slot or one of my six drive bays.
 I'd rather leave myself room to expand capacity later.
 If I were building a rack-mounted server with 16 drive bays, I definitely would have reserved one for a SLOG disk, but it didn't seem worth it in my build.

 Most of my disk operations on this server will be over the network.
-I suspected that my network would be the bottleneck rather than disk I/O.
+I suspected that my network would be the bottleneck rather than disk write speed.

-## Preventing concurrent disk failures

-Recall that I chose raidz1, which protects me if one disk fails.
-If two or more drives fail at once, I'll suffer data loss.

-Based on Backblaze's stats, the average failure rate of each disk is only 0.5-4% per year.
-Naively, the probability of two disks failing at once would seem vanishingly small.
-But disks aren't statistically independent.
-If one disk fails, the odds of another disk failing are much higher if it's the same model, from the same manufacturing batch, and it spent its life in the same environment processing a similar workload.

-Given this, I did what I could to reduce the risk of concurrent disk failures.
-I chose two different models of disk from two different manufacturers.
-To reduce the chances of getting disks in the same manufacturing batch, I bought the disks from different vendors.
-I can't say how much this matters, but it didn't increase costs significantly, so why not?

 ## Parts list